scala notes

 you get a subtyping relationship simply because two types have the same members.

-class Pasture {* If you want to define a _Pasture_ class that contains animals that eat grass, you could write the type `Animal { type SuitableFood = Grass }`. so you could define _Pasture_ like this:
+class Pasture {* If you want to define a _Pasture_ class that contains animals that eat grass, you could write the type `Animal { type SuitableFood = Grass }`. so you could define _Pasture_ like this:val animals: List[ Animal {type SuitableFood = Grass} ] = Nil }- If you want to group together a number of classes that were written by someone else.

 def using[T <: { def close(): Unit }, S](obj: T) (operation: T => S) = { val result = operation(obj) obj.close() result }